sabi-31/My_Perfect_Arch-linux/README.md

->Btrfs subvolumes can also be created in the future if you need it.
+>Btrfs subvolumes can also be created in the future on an operational system, if you need it.

 <br>

 ### 7. Mount Options

-Mount all the subvolumes you created using the same mount options as the root.
+Mount all the subvolumes you created using the below commands:

 ```
 umount /mnt
 mount -o defaults,noatime,space_cache=v2,ssd,compress-force=zstd:1,commit=120,subvol=@ /dev/mapper/root /mnt
 mount -o subvol=@home /dev/mapper/root /mnt/home
-mount -o subvol=@home /dev/mapper/root /mnt/home
 mount -o subvol=@opt /dev/mapper/root /mnt/opt
 mount -o subvol=@var /dev/mapper/root /mnt/var
 ```

-We will mount the @mozilla, @ssh, @snapshots and @home-snapshots subvolumes,  later on.
+We will mount the @mozilla, @ssh, @snapshots and @home-snapshots subvolumes,  later in the guide.

 > Once a subvolume is mounted with a set of options, all other subvoumes follow the same options.
 This is fine mostly as I need the same options everywhere, except in the @var directory, where I want to have the [Nodatacow](https://www.reddit.com/r/btrfs/comments/n6slx3/what_is_the_advantage_of_nodatacowdisabling_cow/) mount option.
 So instead I will set the attribute +C on the var directory, which accomplishes the same thing.